Inkasimo/scRNAseq-pbmc-workflow/README.md

 This repository is intended as a **technical portfolio / learning project**.

+Representative execution artifacts (MultiQC report and a few selected downstream plots) are included under `docs/example_outputs/` as lightweight evidence of successful pipeline execution.
+Full outputs are written to `results/` and are intentionally not version-controlled.

 ## Status:
 Draft — core pipeline implemented; downstream analyses in progress